NanoSmasher/portfolio/_posts/2017-09-02-MSE-Club-RaspPi-News.md

 #### Project Aim

 In the last few years, e-mails and word of mouth were the primary methods used to promote events to other students in the MSE discipline.
 To increase communication of upcoming events different types of media were established including Snapchat, the MSE club website, and Instagram.
 However it was noted that many students come to the common room during lunch hours, providing another outlet for advertising events.
-The TV set placed in the room had been underultilized by students, so the suggestion was put forth to convert the TV into a bulletin board.
+The TV set placed in the room had been underutilized by students, so the suggestion was put forth to convert the TV into a bulletin board.

 #### Approach